 If you want to get into front-end web development, then you have to learn HTML.
 Used for marking up text so that computers can understand it, HTML (or Hypertext Markup Language) is one of the simplest languages to learn and is where a lot of people start when learning how to code for beginners.

-HTML is very simple, and the best way to learn it is arguably to first familiarise yourself with the main components of the language through something like the Comprehensive HTML5 Tutorial or the HTML Coding for Beginners course and then to get out there and practice how to write a code for beginners.
+HTML is very simple, and the best way to learn it is arguably to first familiarise yourself with the main components of the language through something like the Introduction to HTML course and then to get out there and practice how to write a code for beginners.

 CSS is used almost exclusively alongside HTML to style and format content on webpages.
 It allows you to do things like change the color and size of elements, change the position of elements on a webpage, and change the entire layout of a webpage.

 Like HTML, CSS is essential if you plan on becoming a front-end web developer.
-In my opinion, it’s a good idea to learn HTML and CSS alongside each other through something like the Interactive Coding for Beginners course.
+In my opinion, it’s a good idea to learn HTML and CSS alongside each other through something like this HTML and CSS course.
 This course will teach you the basics of CSS, HTML, web development, and how they all tie together.

 Step 3: Choose The Right Resources To Help You Learn